Direct Access Dental Hygiene Appointments

 How can we help?

 In addition to following a thorough oral health regimen at home, including brushing twice daily with a fluoride toothpaste and flossing at least once daily, it’s important to visit the dental hygienist on a regular basis.
-Our professional hygienists are specially trained to not only give your teeth and gums a much more thorough clean than you can achieve at home, but also to spot early warning signs of more serious developments such as periodontitis and even oral cancer.
+The professional hygienists at our London based dental surgery are specially trained to not only give your teeth and gums a much more thorough clean than you can achieve at home, but also to spot early warning signs of more serious developments such as periodontitis and even oral cancer.

 Specifically, we will: